Zile995/booster-um/README.md

 * Optionally you can delete the initramfs files of other generators, as well as the entire `esp/EFI/Linux` directory, simply by running `booster-um -C`
 * Regenerate all images with `booster-um -G`
 * If you have enabled the creation of EFI entries, you may need to change the boot order after generating the UKI files.
 You can change it like this (put your boot numbers here): `efibootmgr -o 3,1,0`
-* `systemd-boot` will, if installed, detect UKI files generated by booster-um.
+* `systemd-boot` will, if installed, detect UKI files generated by `booster-um`.
 For more information about booting, see the [Unified kernel image - Booting](https://wiki.archlinux.org/title/Unified_kernel_image#Booting) article

 ## Usage (help output)
 ```Shell